Interview by Jon Michaelsen © 2014

 One of my greatest accomplishments was caring for my partner Jim for the last two years of his life.
 That was hard.
 If I have to name a more traditional accomplishment, I’d say starting and maintaining lgbtSr.org, the website I launched almost four years ago for LGBTQ people over 50.
 It’s an accomplishment because I’ve touched people, had them tell me it meant something to them in some small, isolated community they live in (we’re not all in Philly and NYC), and the many interesting people I’ve met through it.
 When someone tells me, as they have, “What you’re doing is important,” that’s an accomplishment.
 The rest, as they say, is gravy.

 Have you ever had to deal with homophobia after your novels were released, and if so, what forms has it taken?

-Have you considered releasing your Quarter Boys series in audiobook?
+Have you considered releasing the Kyle Callahan Mysteries in audiobook?

 Last question; can you share with us a little about your current release and/or WIP?